Zoumana Camara

-After starting out at Saint-Étienne, he went on to amass Ligue 1 totals of 344 matches and six goals over 15 seasons, representing mainly in the competition Paris Saint-Germain and winning eight major titles with that club.
+After starting out at Saint-Étienne as a centre-back, he went on to amass Ligue 1 totals of 344 matches and six goals over 15 seasons, representing mainly in the competition Paris Saint-Germain and winning eight major titles with that club.
 He also had a brief spell in England with Leeds United.

 Camara appeared for France at the 2001 Confederations Cup.

 Club career

-Camara was born in Colombes, Hauts-de-Seine to Malian parents.
+Camara was born in Colombes, Hauts-de-Seine, to Malian parents.
 He made his professional debut at only 17, appearing in two Ligue 2 seasons with Saint-Étienne.
 In the summer of 1998 he was purchased by Inter Milan in Italy, but only managed to appear in two Coppa Italia matches with the Nerazzurri, also being loaned twice during his two-year spell: after a five-month stint with Empoli (suffering relegation from Serie A), he spent one season back in his country with Bastia, helping the Corsicans to a 10th-place finish in Ligue 1.

-After one and a half seasons with Marseille – one as a starter, the other as backup – Camara joined RC Lens.
+After one and a half seasons with Marseille – one as a starter, the other as backup – Camara joined Lens.
 He spent the 2003–04 season on loan to English club Leeds United, scoring in a 3–2 away win against Middlesbrough on 30 August 2003 but eventually being relegated from the Premier League.
 Two months before leaving the Whites he blasted the organisation, claiming he would not have accepted the club's offer had he known about its financial predicament.

 Camara returned to Saint-Étienne in the 2004 off-season, only missing six a total of six games for Les Verts over three top-division campaigns.
 In 2007, he signed a four-year contract with Paris Saint-Germain, being first choice in his first three seasons.

 On 12 May 2014, aged 35, Camara signed a new one-year deal with PSG.
-In June of the following year, after having contributed ten appearances to the conquest of four titles, scoring in a 1–1 league draw at Stade Rennais, he retired from football.
+In June of the following year, after having contributed ten appearances to the conquest of four titles, scoring in a 1–1 league draw at Rennes, he retired from football.